Cub Scout Sports

 1. Explain the rules of golf to your leader or adult partner.
 Explain the need for caution concerning golf clubs and golf balls.

-2. Spend at least 30 minutes practicing golfing skills.
+2. Spend at least 30 minutes practicing golfing skills at a driving range.

 Sports Pin